Best Vitamin C: A Pharmacist’s Opinion (2026)

 Vitamin C, or ascorbic acid, influences the effect of certain catecholamines, neurotransmitters particularly linked to mood.

-A daily intake of 3 grams of vitamin C (a dose exceeding the maximum recommended levels) for 14 days in 42 adults was associated with a reduction in depressive symptoms, as well as an increase in sexual activity, according to this clinical trial.
+A daily intake of 3 grams of vitamin C (a dose exceeding the maximum recommended doses) over 14 days in 42 adults reported a reduction in depressive symptoms, as well as an increase in sexual activity, according to this clinical trial.

 Reduces fatigue

-Vitamin C is essential for the production of hormones and neurotransmitters, thereby influencing overall vitality and alertness.
+Vitamin C is essential for the production of hormones and neurotransmitters, thus influencing the overall state of vitality and alertness.

-Vitamin C deficiency has been demonstrated in various acute infections, notably in cases of long COVID.
+A vitamin C deficiency has been demonstrated in various acute infections, including in cases of long COVID.

-In a scientific study, administration of high-dose vitamin C to patients with cancer or infections showed a reduction in fatigue and related symptoms (sleep disturbances, cognitive impairments, depressive symptoms).
+In a scientific study, administering high-dose vitamin C to patients with cancer or infections showed a reduction in fatigue and associated symptoms (sleep disorders, cognitive disorders, depressive symptoms).

 In what form?